28 West 44th Street

 Washington, DC 20036

 This is the main voluntary organization devoted to lupus.
-The LFA assists local chapters in providing services to people with lupus, works to educate the public about lupus, and supports lupus research.
+The Lupus Foundation of America assists local chapters in providing services to people with lupus, works to educate the public about lupus, and supports lupus research.
 Through a network of more than 500 branches and support groups, the chapters provide education through information and referral services, health fairs, newsletters, publications, and seminars.
 Chapters provide support to people with lupus, their families, and friends through support group meetings, hospital visits, and telephone help lines.

 330 Seventh Avenue